 Up to five days of independent canoeing in western part of Czechia.
 Ohře river offers an unforgettable experience for all canoe enthusiasts

-The multi-day tours start in Tršnice, Loket nad Ohří or Karlovy Vary and go to Radošov, Perštejn or Klášterec nad Ohří.
+The multi-day tours start in Tršnice, Loket nad Ohří or Karlovy Vary and go as far as Radošov, Perštejn or Klášterec nad Ohří.
 The most popular choices are briefly described below.
-If you prefer a short canoe trip, look here for the day trips.

 *Below is a detailed program of the three days self-guided tour starting in Loket nad Ohří and ending in Perštejn: 3 days / 2 nights / 51,6 km canoeing.